eBay/bayesian-belief-networks/docs/tutorial/tutorial.rst

 variable's domain.

 In the case of f_prize_door, we want to return for each possible value of **A**, **B**, **C** (ie each door) the probability that the prize is hidden behind that door.
-Assuming that the door is hidden randomly behind any of the three doors the probability of it being behind any particular one is 1 / 3.
+Assuming that the prize is hidden randomly behind any of the three doors the probability of it being behind any particular one is 1 / 3.
 Lets modify the stub to reflect this:

 .. code-block :: python